 • Experience a range of flora and fauna unlike anything else on Earth

-• Explore Quito, the second-highest capital city in the world
+• Begin the adventure by exploring Quito, the second-highest capital city in the world

 • Feel truly balanced standing on the Equator line, and then enjoy an 'Equator Experience'

 • Pay homage to the Father of Evolution at the Charles Darwin Research Station

 • Swim through Pinnacle Rock, one of the islands’ most iconic landmarks

 • Sunbathe with sea lion pups on pristine beaches

 • Arrival & departure transfers to/from Out Adventures’ joining/finishing point hotel